By Laura Blumenfeld, Washington Post Writer

 Jay had been feeling optimistic, strong.
 Then four nights ago, she dug

-into her bottom dresser drawer, pulled the razors from their hiding place and
+into her bottom dresser drawer, pulled the razors from their hiding place

-herself or with anyone else.
+with herself or with anyone else.

 Jay slides off her couch onto the mustard carpet.
 She wears a curly

 '70s-style cut, slim jeans, cowboy boots.
-Her features are small and seem to
+Her features are small and seem

-might take on a new shape.
+they might take on a new shape.
 She is low tonight, heavy, like a truck is

 sitting on her chest, she says.
 A pure white cat glides past Jay.
 She is